zettajs/zettajs.github.io/guides/_posts/2014-10-03-BeagleBone.md

 > **eye**{:.icon} You will see the BeagleBone 101 page served from the BeagleBone.

+# Step #3: Share the PC's Internet Connection with the BeagleBone

-# 2. Test Internet Connection from BeagleBone
+# Step #4: Test the Internet Connection from the BeagleBone

 * Go to [http://beaglebone.local:3000/](http://beaglebone.local:3000/) to open the Cloud 9 IDE